BOS - LON

 The average price of all round-trip flights from Boston to London clicked on KAYAK for each day over the last 12 months.

-When flying from Boston to London, you should consider leaving on a Monday and avoid Saturdays if you are looking for the best rates.
-For your return to Boston, you’ll find the best rates on Wednesdays and the most expensive ones on Sundays.
+When flying from Boston to London, you should consider leaving on a Tuesday and avoid Saturdays if you are looking for the best rates.
+For your return to Boston, you’ll find the best rates on Thursdays and the most expensive ones on Sundays.

 What is the cheapest month to fly from Boston to London?